joshualintz/joshualintz/README.md

 ## A minimalist and accessible portfolio

-To View the live site click [here &rarr](https://joshualintz.github.io/joshualintz/)
+To View the live site click [here &rarr;](https://joshualintz.github.io/joshualintz/)

 ## Features

 - Clean, Simple and minimalist one-page UI.
 - Built with only HTML and CSS.
 - Fully Responsive.
-- Well Organized Documentation.git
+- Well Organized Documentation.

 ## User Story